ms-jpq/coq_nvim/docs/STATISTICS.md

 The price `coq.nvim` pays for being collaboratively scheduled is that sources are executed concurrently.

-This means that one slow source can slow down all sources, with the exception being `LSP`, whose results is mostly calculated by other processes.
+This means that one slow source can slow down all sources, with the exception being `LSP`, and `T9`, whose results are mostly calculated by other processes.

 This also means that the time spans are **not additive**.
-Say five sources take 20ms to complete, the total execution time is 20ms, not 100ms.
+Say five sources each take 40ms to complete, the total execution time is 40ms, not 200ms.

-The real duration is `min(timeout, max(<durations>)) + <constant overhead>`.
+The overall duration is `min(timeout, max(<durations>)) + <constant overhead>`.